Fong Sai-yuk II: Release

 Fong Sai-yuk II was released on 30 July 1993.
-In the Philippines, the film was released Solar Films as Once Upon a Time in China-6 on 30 August 1995, connecting the film to Jet Li's unrelated Once Upon a Time in China film series.
+In the Philippines, the film was released Solar Films as Once Upon a Time in China 6 on 30 August 1995, connecting the film to Jet Li's unrelated Once Upon a Time in China film series.

 Home media

-In the United Kingdom, the film (released as The Legend II) was watched by 1.5 million viewers on television in 2004, making it the year's third most-watched foreign-language film on television (below Crouching Tiger, Hidden Dragon and First Strike).
-The original Fong Say-yuk (released as Jet Li's The Legend) drew 1 million UK viewers the same year, adding up to a combined 2.5 million UK viewership for both films in 2004.
+In the United Kingdom, the film, released as The Legend II, was watched by 1.5 million viewers on television in 2004, making it the year's third most-watched foreign-language film on television after Crouching Tiger, Hidden Dragon and First Strike.
+The original Fong Sai-yuk (released as Jet Li's The Legend) drew 1 million viewers in the United Kingdom in the same year, adding up to a combined 2.5 million viewership for both films in 2004.